nielsenjared/nielsenjared.github.io/content/blog/algorithm-quick-sort/index.md

 Where have we seen this or something like it before?

-TODO
 We can simply pass this to our `partition` algorithm.

 TODO copy/paste partition

-Our `partition` algorithm selects a "random" value from the array as the pivot and then compares the other values in the array TODO

-The `partition` algorithm doesn't sort the values in the array, it only moves lower values to the left of the pivot and higher values to the right of the pivot.
+Our `partition` algorithm selects a "random" value from the array as the pivot and then compares the other values in the array against it.
+But, if we recall, the `partition` algorithm doesn't sort the values in the array, it only moves lower values to the left of the pivot and higher values to the right of the pivot.

+Take the following array for example:
 ```
 [5, 1, 4, 2, 3]
 ```

-In this example, the value of `pivot` will be 3, and its `index` is 2.
+If we pass this to our `parition` algorithm, the value of `pivot` will be 3, and its `index` will be 2.
 ```
 [ 1, 2, 3, 5, 4]
 ```